-Even if you regularly visit your dentist in North Harrow for check-ups and generally keep on top of your oral health, there may still be a time when you, or a member of your family need emergency dental treatment.
+Even if you regularly visit your dentist for check-ups and generally keep on top of your oral health, there may still be a time when you, or a member of your family need emergency dental treatment.
 The thing is, when your mouth is throbbing with pain or your son has damaged his teeth having fallen off his bike, emotions are running high and you may be unsure how to find an emergency dentist?

 Who do you call?